 Nebraska Revised Statute 48-650

-Combined tax rate; determination of employment; notice; review; redetermination; proceedings; appeal.
+Combined tax rate; determination of employment; notice, method; review; redetermination; proceedings; appeal.

 - Administrative Procedure Act, see section 84-920.